gmx-io/gmx-synthetics/README.md

 - Malicious user may be able reduce GLV yield by increasing utilisation of market, triggering shift, then reducing utilisation.
 Configured fees and min shift interval should account for this.
 Keeper could also support time-weighted utilisation to mitigate this

+- In GLV there may be GM markets which are above their maximum pnlToPoolFactorForTraders.
+If this GM market's maxPnlFactorForDeposits is higher than maxPnlFactorForTraders then the GM market is valued lower during deposits than it will be once traders have realized their capped profits.
+Malicious user may observe a GM market in such a condition and deposit into the GLV containing it in order to gain from ADLs which will soon follow.
+To avoid this maxPnlFactorForDeposits should be less than or equal to maxPnlFactorForTraders

 ## Deployment Notes

 - `scripts/verifyFallback.ts` can be used to verify contracts